nathanielrb/time-in-microKanren/paper.md

      (else (mplus (g (car $)) (bind (cdr $) g)))))
 ```

 The resulting 53 lines of code make up the functional core of our temporal µKanren.
-To keep the subsequent code simple, we also define a few convenience functions for accessing delayed streams.
+To keep the subsequent code simple, we also introduce a few convenience functions for accessing delayed streams, here defined with the help of `take-right` and `drop-right` from SRFI-1.

 ```
-(use srfi-1)

 (define (promised $)
   (take-right $ 0))